This content has been automatically translated from Ukrainian.

 Behavior does not equal personality

-Another common mistake is to perceive a specific behavioral model as a complete description of a person.
+Another common mistake is that a specific behavior model is perceived as a complete description of a person.

 In reality, anyone can misspeak, repeat a common stereotype, or try to make a better impression on new acquaintances.
 This does not mean that such a person always behaves the same way or that their entire personality is reduced to one internet label.

-That’s why it’s more accurate to say not "she is a Pick Me Girl" but "her behavior in this situation resembles what is called pick me behavior online."
+That is why it is more accurate to say not "she is a Pick Me Girl" but "her behavior in this situation resembles what is called pick me behavior online."

-At first glance, the difference seems minor, but in fact, it is fundamental.
-In the first case, the label becomes a characteristic of the person, while in the second, it describes only a specific way of interaction.
+At first glance, the difference may seem insignificant, but in fact, it is fundamental.
+In the first case, the label becomes a characteristic of the person, while in the second, it only describes a specific way of interaction.

 Is there a Pick Me Boy?

-Although social media often talk about Pick Me Girl, over time, a similar term has emerged — Pick Me Boy.
+Although social media often talks about Pick Me Girl, over time, a similar term has emerged — Pick Me Boy.

-This refers to a guy who also seeks approval or attention, demonstrating that he is "not like other men."
-To do this, he may constantly emphasize his own uniqueness, criticize other men, or deliberately create an image of the "ideal."
+This refers to a boy who also seeks approval or attention by demonstrating that he is "not like other men."
+To do this, he may constantly emphasize his own uniqueness, criticize other men, or deliberately create the image of the "ideal."

-As with Pick Me Girl, it’s not that a person is polite, attentive, or respectful of others.
+As with Pick Me Girl, the issue is not that a person is polite, attentive, or respectful of others.
 All these traits are positive.

-This way of self-presentation became the basis for the emergence of the term Pick Me Boy.
+This way of self-presentation is what led to the emergence of the term Pick Me Boy.

 At the same time, this expression is used much less frequently than Pick Me Girl and has not yet gained such popularity.